Hair Replacement Surgery

 approach may be planned.

 Bleeding or wide scars.
-Tension on the scalp from some of the scalp reduction techniques can result in wide
+Tension on the scalp from some of the scalp reduction methods can result in wide scars

 Grafts not taking.
 Occasionally, the graft may not "take," and the hair-bearing skin dies.
 In this case,